iancullinane/sheeta/README.md

 ## Usage

+For now this will work best being deployed behind a AWS API Gateway HTTP API v2.
+The reason for this is the container in ecr uses the ecr build image to simplify development.

 This repo will automatically build to a configured ecr repository via the `drone.yaml`.

+### Application Commands

+Before you can use a `slash` command in discord it my be created via the API.
+This is done automatically on commit by drone.
+The `src/application` package has the definitions as well as commands to build to a discord server.

+Use the `-b` flag with the values `create` or `delete` to manage commands locally.

+### Build

-The drone process will also build a binary, but you can also use the provided Dockerfiles.
+The drone process will also build a binary, but you can use the provided Dockerfiles.

 You can build the binary like so: